 #Intense room personalization helps to strengthen the bond in between the guest and the host:

 Gone are the days when a guest was greeted through hand written notes in his/her room.
 Now, for a 21st century guest, the hospitality sector has joined hands with IoT strategies for creating exceptionally comfortable rooms for the guests.
 When the guests enter the room, s/he can simply and automatically arrange the curtains, the television will have all his/her favorite channels and the music stations will play all her/his favorite number.
-Also, the guests will be entering a room with a perfect temperature that suits their mood.
+Also, the guests will be entering a room with a perfect temperature that suits their mood and comfortable computer chairs to provide proper support.
 In fact, this concept is more about creating ‘connected rooms’ that ‘know the guest thoroughly and the guests know the room back in detail’

 #IoT simplifies a guest’s stay through friendly voice-bots: